HamidShojanazeri/Object-Detection-Deeplearning/README.md

 # Documentation

-This project includes functions to perfrom the task of detecting a car in a specific parking lot marked in the assigment description.
+This project includes functions to perfrom the task of detecting a car in a specific parking lot.
 The following are explanations about the structure of the project and its usage.